yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premises/docker/docker.md

 * [The Tyk Pump container](https://hub.docker.com/r/tykio/tyk-pump-docker-pub/)

 All three are required for a full deployment.
 We recommend that each container is installed on a separate machine for optimum performance.

+We also have a [Docker Tyk Pro Demo](), which installs our full On-Premises Pro solution, which includes our Gateway, Dashboard, and analytics processing pipeline.
+This demo will run Tyk On-Premises Pro on your machine.